-In addition to meeting the requirements necessary to obtain a regular driver license, individuals must apply for a Class M to operate a motorcycle or moped.
+In addition to meeting the requirements necessary to obtain a regular driver license, individuals must apply for a Class M to operate a motorcycle.

 The Motorcycle Operator’s Manual is available to help prepare individuals to get their motorcycle license.

 To obtain a Class M driver license, individuals must take a DPS-approved motorcycle safety course and bring the certificate of completion with them to the driver license office.
 If an individual has a valid motorcycle license from another state, DPS will waive the motorcycle safety course requirement.

 Note: The Motorcycle Safety Course completion certificate is only valid for 24 months from issuance.

 Prior to enrolling in the motorcycle safety course, minors (aged 15 - 17) must either: